 One of the most salient patterns in biology is that diversity is not evenly distributed among clades.
 In mammals, groups like rodents and bats have evolved astonishingly high levels of phenotypic diversity, and radiated into thousands of species and a wide variety of ecological niches.
 Meanwhile, other mammal groups are morphologically homogeneous and species-poor.
 We are interested in understanding how these disparities in diversity arise, and approach this task by piecing together the connections among morphology, performance, behavior and ecology to gain a better understanding of ecomorphological mechanisms leading to radiation.
 By doing this work within a comparative context, we are able to test hypotheses about adaptations and diversification, and answer questions such as:

-- How does morphological diversity map onto functional and performance diversity?
+- How does morphological diversity map onto performance and ecological diversity?

 - What is the impact of behavior and its plasticity in the evolution of performance and morphology?

 - What is the role of ecomorphology in shaping ecological communities and local diversity?